canopas/web-developer-roadmap-2023/README.md

 - As you work on each practical exercise, move the corresponding ticket from the "To-Do" queue to the "Done" queue to keep track of your progress.
 This will help you stay focused and motivated as you work through the roadmap.

-- Follow the `best practices` and `coding standards` of perticular languages for implementation.
+- Follow the `best practices` and `coding standards` of particular languages for implementation.

 # Useful references

 These references provides basic knowledge, that is necessary before diving into web development and serve as starting points for beginners.
-If you have prior knowledge and experience in web development, you can skip this section.
+If you have prior knowledge and experience in web development, feel free to skip this section.

 - [Command line interface - CLI](https://ubuntu.com/tutorials/command-line-for-beginners#4-creating-folders-and-files)
 - [Version control system - VCS](https://about.gitlab.com/topics/version-control/) and [Git](https://about.gitlab.com/topics/version-control/what-is-git-version-control/)